medfreeman/markdown-it-toc-and-anchor/README.md

 Allow you to customize the anchor link symbol

-#### `anchorLinkSymbolSpace`
+#### `anchorLinkSpace`

 (default: `true`)

-Allow you to enable/disable inserting a space between the anchor symbol and heading.
+Allow you to enable/disable inserting a space between the anchor link and heading.

 #### `anchorLinkSymbolClassName`